Pavel-Robot/quadratic_equation/README.md

 The file quadratic_equation.h defines, structures and enums.
 For example, you can change the behavior of the program from waiting for the transfer of console a,b,c by changing PROGRAM_COMMAND_LINE_ARGS TRUEMY to FALSEMY and work with input data using the solve_equation(...) function.

 The tests are located in the tests directory.
 The tests are made by comparing the input with the output of the program.
 We get the input values from input.txt , we get the value and put it in output.txt after that, we compare the values with the lines in the file correct.txt .
 We do this through the bash while loop.
-You can also use diff to see the differences in the tests or write python unit testing separately, but I did so.
+You can also use diff to see the differences (diff output.txt correct.txt) in the tests or write python unit testing separately, but I did so.

 The makefile contains installation and testing instructions.